CommSec Pocket review from an experienced and long term ETF investor. Is this Microinvesting platform from Commonwealth Bank worth your time?

 - Sustainable leaders: Top 200 ‘green’ companies

-- Tech Savvy: Top 100 US technology innovators, such as ‘FAANG’ stocks (Facebook, Apple, amazon, Netflix and Google)
+- Tech Savvy: Top 100 US technology innovators, such as ‘FAANG’ united states tech companies (Facebook, Apple, Amazon, Netflix and Google)

-Be aware, that these funds all have their own individual unit prices which fluctuate with the market, and each ETF theme has a different ongoing management cost.
+Be aware, that these funds all have their own individual unit prices which fluctuate with the market as well as currency risk (for international shares), and each ETF theme has a different ongoing management cost in addition to the brokerage fee.
+Be sure to read each product disclosure statement.

-CommSec pocket has a minimum transaction amount of $50, and charge a $2 brokerage fee for each transaction.
-For a transaction this small, the brokerage would be 4% which is ridiculously high IMO, however if you make larger transactions of over $500 then this becomes under .4% which is much more reasonable, and the maximum benefit for this brokerage structure is with $1000 transactions which costs you only .2%.
+CommSec pocket has a minimum transaction amount of $50, and charges a $2 brokerage fee for each transaction.
+For a transaction this small, the brokerage would be 4% which is ridiculously high IMO, however, if you make larger transactions of over $500 then this becomes under 0.40% which is much more reasonable, and the maximum benefit for this brokerage structure is with $1000 transactions which costs you only 0.20%.

-Above $1000, brokerage changes stays at a set .20% (e.g. a $2000 investment would cost you $4).
+Above $1000, brokerage changes stay at 0.20% (e.g. a $2000 investment would cost you $4).
 If you invest but don’t actually have enough to cover the trade, you will be charged a dishonor or late settlement charge of $10.

 |ETF||Index||Management Expense Ratio|